Lipen/discrete-math-course/typst/hw4.typ

 #pagebreak()

-= Part III: First-Order Logic
+= Chapter III: First-Order Logic

 #Box[
   Quantifiers are how machines learn to speak of infinity.